Abstract

 Early diagnosis is essential for successful H. pylori eradication, which is crucial for implementing effective treatment regimens and reducing the incidence of H. pylori-associated diseases in adulthood (4).
 Recommendations for H. pylori testing include having a first-degree relative with gastric cancer or presenting with refractory or persistent iron deficiency and/or iron-deficiency anemia (6).
 While endoscopy is the recommended first-line diagnostic test for H. pylori infection, noninvasive tests with high accuracy are also available for younger patients, including the 13C urea breath test (UBT) and the stool antigen test (HpSA).
 However, the test specificity of UBT decreases in young children, particularly those under six years old; therefore, monoclonal HpSA testing is considered more suitable for this age group (1).

 Numerous studies are currently being conducted to explore potential risk factors for the development of gastric cancer later in life, with lifestyle choices and dietary habits playing crucial roles in the emergence of H. pylori infection.
 Consuming pickled, fermented, smoked, or salty foods has been associated with a higher risk of H. pylori infection (7, 8); however, a study by Shinchi et al. (9) found a negative association.
-Additionally, diets high in carbohydrates and sugary foods have been linked to an increased risk of H. pylori infection (10).
+Additionally, diets high in carbohydrates and simple sugars have been linked to an increased risk of H. pylori infection (10).

 Dietary pattern analysis has become a valuable approach in nutritional epidemiology for assessing the relationship between diet and health (11).
 Among the healthiest dietary patterns, the Mediterranean diet (MD) emphasizes high consumption of fruits and vegetables, whole grains, legumes, nuts, fish, and poultry, while limiting red meat to less than two servings per week and allowing modest amounts of alcohol (primarily wine) (12).
-The MD has been linked to reduced insulin resistance and abdominal obesity, as well as a lower risk of diabetes and cardiovascular diseases (13, 14).
+The MD has been linked to reduced insulin resistance and abdominal obesity, as well as to a lower risk of diabetes and cardiovascular diseases (13, 14).
 Interestingly, some MD components—such as whole grains, vegetables, legumes, vegetable oils, nuts, and seeds—have shown protective effects against the pathological impacts of H. pylori infection in adults (15).
 Furthermore, several studies have reported that regular consumption of fruits, vegetables, and antioxidants may protect against H. pylori infection (9, 16).
 Eslami et al. (17) also found that reduced intake of raw vegetables was significantly associated with a higher risk of H. pylori infection.

 Since 2019, Lebanon has been grappling with a severe economic crisis that has resulted in increased rates of unemployment, inflation, and poverty (18, 19).
 The Lebanese pound’s purchasing power has fallen by over 90%, and limited household finances have further restricted access to food and essential health services, including affordable diagnostics for infectious diseases (18).
 These factors underscore the gravity of the situation and the need for further evaluations and strategies to promote health and well-being.